NicoJuicy/LearnML/ml/automl_tools.md

 ### [Tqdm](https://tqdm.github.io/)

-Tqdm can be used with a loop (here we use with a loop over a torch.utils.data.DataLoader object) gives a good picture of time per gradient step or epoch which can help us to set our logging frequency of different results or saving the model or get an idea to set the validation intervals.
+Tqdm can be used with a loop (such as a loop over a torch `DataLoader` object) to provide a picture of time per gradient step or epoch which can help in setting logging frequency of different results, saving the model, or getting an idea of how to set the validation intervals.

 ## Feature Engineering Tools